vbonvin/POUET/docs/source/tutorial/advanced_qualityoflife.rst

 This file contains a couple of functions we are still playing with (keep in mind that POUET is still under development) and that are currently not used.
 The only values of interest are the ``minangletomoon`` and ``maxairmass``, that define the observability of your targets once loaded in POUET.
 To change the default behaviour of POUET, simply edit these values.

 If you work with multiple kind of targets that have various angle to moon and airmass requirements, you can also create new obsprogram files.
 Simply copy/paste the ``progdefault.py`` file, rename it as ``prog%YOUROBSPROGRAMNAME%.py`` and edit its value.
-When loading a new catalog in POUET, your new obspgrogram will appear in the obsgprogram popup selection (see Fig. :numref:`obsprogrampopup`).
+When loading a new catalog in POUET, your new obspgrogram will appear in the obsgprogram popup selection.

 .. note:: The obsprogram files are read each time you import a new catalog.
 If you have a POUET instance launched and edit the obsprogram files on the fly, you should reload your catalogs for the effects to take change, no choice.